pivot-access-ltd/bma-offline-docs/src/how-to-troubleshoot-maas.md

 2. You are using the snap version of MAAS.
 When using the MAAS snap, you may not use `/tmp` due to confinement rules.
 Move the file to `/opt` or `/home/myhomdir` and try again.

+In fact, trying to upload the script from any directory owned by `root` will give a similar error.

 Also note that `commissioning-scripts` is deprecated and may be removed at some future time.
 Use the form `node-scripts` instead; consult the MAAS CLI built-in help for details.

 <a href="#heading--machine-login-issues"><h2 id="heading--machine-login-issues">Can't login to machine after deployment</h2></a>